aiyuhh/Notes-Grade-10/WHAP - S2/Notes---7.1.md

-Chapter 7.1 - Shifting Power
+Chapter 7.1 - Shifting Power - For Quiz?
+1/11
 ================

 Understand the Context